 - Set your hair with a conditioning and setting lotion

-- Dry your hair with medium high heat.
+- Dry your hair with medium-high heat.
 It is important to allow your hair to cool before putting (gloss) grease-less shine drops through relaxed hair.

 - Wrap your hair with a medium comb and then brush to lay all stray hair down.

-- Go under a medium high dryer with a clean plastic cap for 7 - 10 minutes to remove roller parts.
+- Go under a medium-high dryer with a clean plastic cap for 7 - 10 minutes to remove roller parts.

 - You should always comb your hair with a wide comb that does not snag.

-Styling tools such as ceramic irons are great and a life saver.
+Styling tools such as ceramic irons are great and a lifesaver.
 However, if your hair is not properly maintained on a daily basis, this simple process can be very harmful and rob your natural oils.

 A flat iron that is not ceramic can cause your hair to scorch and later break.
-Some of the flat irons also have edges that pulls hair right out of the hair shaft because of the pressure of holding the tool onto the hair.
+Some of the flat irons also have edges that pull hair right out of the hair shaft because of the pressure of holding the tool onto the hair.